 - Medical intensive care unit II (Advanced practice provider teams)

 - Nutrition support

 - Pediatric intensive care unit

-Precepting students and PGY1 residents provides the PGY2 resident with the opportunity to refine their teaching skills and further deepen their own clinical knowledge base.
-Wake Forest Baptist is a rotation site for pharmacy students from Campbell and Wingate Universities.
+Precepting students and PGY1 residents provides the PGY2 resident with the opportunity to refine their teaching skills and further deepen his or her own clinical knowledge base.
+Wake Forest Baptist is a rotation site for pharmacy students from Campbell, High Point, and Wingate Universities.
 The program includes departmental preceptor development for residents.

 At the beginning of the year, residents have the opportunity to enroll in a teaching certificate program sponsored by the department of pharmacy.
 This program is intended to develop the resident’s knowledge, skills, and abilities to teach effectively in a wide variety of settings.
 The certificate program also aims to enhance the resident’s ability to provide constructive evaluations, as well as incorporate feedback into their own teaching.
 Many of the residency-required presentations qualify as experiences that help the resident complete the certificate program.